From Growth to Resilience: Why India’s Engineering Culture Matters Again

 At this point, an important question emerges.

-Can long-term resilience actually be built merely through appeals, declarations, or policy frameworks?
+Can long-term resilience and competitiveness be built merely through appeals, declarations, or policy frameworks?

 Industrial transitions are not simply financial transitions.
 They are engineering transitions.